Business/Computer Information Systems

 - Tuition and Financial Aid

 Completing your college degree will increase your marketability and earning potential in today's highly competitive job market.

-Adult Accelerated Program tuition for the 2016-17 school year is $480 per credit.
+Adult College Completion tuition for the 2018-19 year (beginning Summer 2018) is $518 per credit.
 The total cost of completing your Business/CIS degree will depend on any transfer credits you may have from other institutions.
 Our admissions counselors would be happy to meet with you to create a personalized degree completion plan that would include an estimate of your total cost.
 We can also provide information about potential financial aid and share creative ideas that other students have used to finance their education.